-Even a closed barrel should have a strainer on the inlet side.
-We used a paint strainer attached to the downspout extension hose.
+Even a closed barrel should have a strainer on the inlet.
+We use a paint strainer attached to the downspout extension hose.

 Preparing the rain barrels for winter

-Water expands in frozen state, leaving it in the barrel when temperature drops below freezing, will damage the barrel.
+Water expands in a frozen state, leaving it in the barrel when the temperature drops below freezing will damage the barrel.
 Emptying the water harvesting barrel is a must for the winter in a cold climate.

 From our own experience, emptying alone is not good enough.
-If you don’t divert the discharge of the downspout, then it might happen that during a warm weather spell the winter months, snow will melt and water will again collect in the barrel.
-This way we lost one of our 1000 litter water tanks.
+If you don’t divert the discharge of the downspout, then it might happen that during a warm-weather spell, snow will melt and water will again collect in the barrel.
+This way we lost one of our totes.
 It had been emptied in the fall, but not disconnected from the rain gutter.
-Some water got into the tank, and the heavy frost caused the tank to burst.
+Water got into the tank, and the heavy frost caused the tank to burst.
 So yes, we learned that it is also important to disconnect the water barrel from the gutter in the fall.

-For a few years we stored our water tanks in the garage.
-It was amazing because the water never froze and winter collected water was ready to use during our often dry springs.
+For a few years, we stored our water tanks in the garage.
+It was amazing because the water never froze and in the winter collected water was ready to use during our often dry springs.
 If space is available to collect water in a building in a cold climate, it is a great option.
 The water also served as a much-needed thermal mass.

 Using harvested rainwater in the garden